bitwarden/help/_articles/directory-connector/azure-active-directory.md

 ## Test a Sync

 To test whether Directory Connector will successfully connect to your directory and return the desired users and groups, navigate to the **Dashboard** tab and select the **Test Now** button.
-If successful, users and groups will be printed to the Directory Connector window according to specified [Sync Options](#configure-sync-options) and [Filters](#specify-sync-filters):
+If successful, users and groups will be printed to the Directory Connector window according to specified [Sync Options](#configure-sync-options) and [Filters](#specify-sync-filters).

-{% callout info %}
 It may take up to 15 minutes for permissions for your application to properly propagate.
 In the meantime, you may receive `Insufficient privileges to complete the operation` errors.

+{% callout info %}
+If you get the error message `Resource <user id> does not exist or one of its queried reference-property objects are not present`, you'll need to permanently delete or restore the user(s) with `<user id>`. **Please note**, this was fixed in a recent version of Directory Connector.
+Update your application if you're still experiencing this error.
 {% endcallout %}

 {% image /directory-connector/okta/dc-okta-test.png Test sync results %}